mtom92/Chicago-Canvas-Lab/README.md

 # Canvas Challenges

-If you want to use Canvas for Project 1, you must make a solid attempt at this without collaborating with other students, and be able to explain your code clearly.
+Adapted with ❤ from GA Chicago's [original lab](https://git.generalassemb.ly/wdi-14-chi-cc-5/canvas-lab).

-Otherwise: this is optional!
-You are not intended to finish this—indeed, you are not expected to do it at all... it's simply a challenge for challenge's sake.
-Just have fun with it and do as much as you can.
+If you want to use Canvas for Project 1, this will be some great practice for you!

 ## *READ THIS ENTIRE THING CAREFULLY BEFORE STARTING*